jmcameron/category_list_test/README.md

 * Display the category list page again.
   Now you should see:

     [CATEGORY TITLE]

-  attached to the category title, and:
+  appended to the category title, and:

     [CATEGORY DESCRIPTION?]

-  attached to the category description.
+  appended after the category description.

 This indicates the plugin can now distinguish between the category title and description and that the test was successful!